zxc2012/PAT_Code/docs/cs/Math/Math_2.md

 **Algorithm**: O(V+E) time Θ(V) space

+Solution1:

 1. process all of the edges and keep a count of the number of incoming edges for each node
 2. Find a source, output it, and delete it from the graph
 3. The graph is still a DAG, and thus will still have a source vertex.
 4. Repeat until the graph is empty.

+Solution2:

+Perform a DFS traversal from an arbitrary vertex, record DFS postorder in a list.
+If not all marked, pick an unmarked vertex and do it again.
+Topological ordering is given by the reverse of that list.

 #### Shortest path on DAG